Your evening decides your morning before you ever set an alarm

 | Environmental cues | Dim, cool, quiet room that signals sleep | Begins 30 to 60 min before bed |

-The rest of this guide walks through each of the six in depth, with the science under it and concrete choices for each one.
+The rest of this guide walks through each of the seven in depth, with the science underneath and concrete choices for each.
 If you want to connect this to building consistent behavior, our guide to habit formation techniques covers the habit-loop science that makes a routine stick.

 Block 1: The shutdown ritual that ends the workday

 If you work from home or carry a laptop, the hardest part of an evening routine is not sleep.
 It is the moment you actually stop working.
-The brain stays in problem-solving mode long after the laptop closes, replaying a meeting, drafting a Slack reply in your head, or picking up a phone to “just check one thing.”
+The brain stays in problem-solving mode long after the laptop closes, replaying a meeting, drafting a reply in your head, or reaching for the phone to check one thing.
 A shutdown ritual gives the brain a clean signal that the day is over.
-Computer scientist Cal Newport popularized the term, and the underlying idea is consistent with behavioral research on work-home detachment: a deliberate, repeated closure sequence reduces work rumination and makes personal time actually feel personal.
+Computer scientist Cal Newport popularized the term, and the underlying idea fits the behavioral research on work-home detachment: a deliberate, repeated closure sequence reduces work rumination and makes personal time feel personal again.

 A simple shutdown ritual takes 10 to 15 minutes: